vaibhav-karnwal/react-tutorial-by-me/README.md

 ## JSX

->Javascript XML (JSX) is the javascript extension to the javascript langauge syntax.
-Jsx translate into React.Element and
+>Javascript XML (JSX) is the javascript extension to the javascript langauge syntax which describes the user interface.
+We do have to import React library for using Jsx.
+Jsx translate into React.CreateElement which in turn uses the react library.

 ```jsx harmony
 In JSX